 A Q&A with Jena Valdetero of Bryan Cave Leighton Paisner LLP

 Cybersecurity regulators at New York’s Department of Financial Service (NYDFS) recently demonstrated their commitment to aggressive enforcement with charges against First American Title Insurance Company.
 First American, the agency alleges, did not address known vulnerabilities in its systems that contained consumers’ personal data.
-We spoke to Jena Valdetero, partner and co-leader of the data privacy and security team at Bryan Cave Leighton Paisner LLP about the precedent of this case, and what companies can expect from regulators going forward.
+We spoke to Jena Valdetero, Co-Chair of Greenberg Traurig’s U.S. Data, Privacy & Cybersecurity Practice about the precedent of this case, and what companies can expect from regulators going forward.

 What are some of the unique and critical issues surrounding this case?